mahesh989/Parkinson_Disease/README.md

 ### 3. Inferential Statistical Analysis
 #### 3.1 Mean Differences and Confidence Intervals
+For a t-test, we have used a 95% confidence level.
+This means that there is a 95% chance that the true difference in means is within the confidence interval.
 | Feature | Mean Difference | Confidence Interval |
 |---|---|---|
 | MaxPitch | -33.810 | (-44.17996795243055, -23.4409801756263) |